holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 The **bias** term is generally what people think of when they refer to model (predictive) errors.
 In short, it measures the difference between the "average" model prediction and the ground truth.
 Average might seem strange in this case as we typically only train one model.
 Think of it this way.
 Due to small pertubations (randomness) in our data, we can get slightly different predictions even with the same model.
 By averaging the range of predictions we get due to these pertubations, we obtain the bias term. **High bias** is a sign of poor model fit (underfitting), as it will have a large prediction error on both the training and test set.

 Finally, the **variance** term refers to the variability of the model prediction for a given data point.
 It might sound similar, but the key difference lies in the "average" versus "data point". **High variance** implies high generalization error.
-For example, while a model might be relatively accurate on the training set, it achieves a considerably poor fit on the test set.
+For example, while a model might be relatively accurate on the training set, it can achieve a considerably poor fit on the test set.
 This latter scenario (high variance, low bias) is typically the most likely when training overparameterized neural networks, i.e., what we refer to as **overfitting**.

 The practical implication of these terms implies balancing the bias and variance (hence the name trade-off), typically controlled via model complexity.
 The ultimate goal is to obtain low bias and low variance.
 This is the typical U-shape test error curve you might have seen before. ![From https://www.digitalvidya.com/blog/bias-variance-tradeoff/](/images/small_data_big_decisions/bias-variance-tradeoff.png).

-Alright, I will assume you know enough about the bias-variance trade-off for now to understand why the original claim that **overparameterized neural networks do not ncessarily imply high variance** is bold, indeed.
+Alright, I will assume you know enough about the bias-variance trade-off for now to understand why the original claim that **overparameterized neural networks do not ncessarily imply high variance** is puzzling, indeed.

 ## TLDR; high variance, low bias is a sign of overfitting.
 Overfitting happens when a model achieves high accuracy on the training set but low accuracy on the test set.
 This typically happens for overparameterized neural networks.